 If the results of a drug driving test comes back positive it is irrelevant whether your driving was affected by having illicit drugs in your system.
 This means that for example, if you consume marijuana a couple of weeks before being tested you will still be charged with drug driving if the results are positive (marijuana can stay in your system for up to 40 days).
 However, saliva tests are designed only to react to the active ingredient of a drug.
 Therefore the period in which drugs can be detected varies depending on quality and quantity of the drug that has been ingested, the period of time since taking the drug and the frequency of use of the drug.

 There is a strictly zero tolerance with drug driving.
-If any traces of illicit drugs are found in your system you will be penalised.
-For a first time offender on an open licence the penalty is a maximum fine of $1,400 and up to nine months disqualification of your license.
+If any traces of illicit drugs are found in your system you will be charged.

 It is not only illicit drugs that are tested for.
 If a police officer believes that your driving has been impaired by prescription or other drugs you will be required to undertake a drug test.
 This will be in the form of a blood sample.
 If the results show there are traces of drugs in your system you will, like any other drug driving charge, face possible fines, license disqualification and imprisonment and will have to appear in court.
 This is known as a DUI charge and is equivalent to a high range drink driving charge.